rundax/go-bitsong/docs/gaia-tutorials/deploy-testnet.md

 ### Build

-Build the `bitsongd` binary (linux) and the `tendermint/bitsongdnode` docker image required for running the `localnet` commands.
+Build the `gaiad` binary (linux) and the `tendermint/gaiadnode` docker image required for running the `localnet` commands.
 This binary will be mounted into the container and can be updated rebuilding the image, so you only need to build the image once.

 ```bash
 # Clone the gaia repo